-- E1.1 Under Section 17(1), a member of the Garda Síochána, who has a rank "not below the rank of superintendent", may direct a person, in writing, not to proceed with a particular service or transaction for the period specified in the direction, not to exceed seven days. - E1.2 An order to proceed may also be made by the District Court.
-Details of relevant circumstances and processes to be followed in relation to such orders are set out in
+E1.1Under Section 17(1), a member of An Garda Síochána, who has a rank "not below the rank of superintendent", may direct a person, in writing, not to proceed with a particular service or transaction for the period specified in the direction, not to exceed seven days.

-E1.3 The direction:
+E1.2An order not to proceed may also be made by the District Court.
+Details of relevant circumstances and processes to be followed in relation to such orders are set out in the 2010 Act.
+E1.3The direction:

-- may, but is not required to be, issued on foot of a report made by an accountancy firm under Section 42 of the 2010 Act. - is made on the basis that the member of the Garda Síochána is satisfied that the direction is reasonably necessary to allow preliminary investigations to be carried out to establish whether or not there are reasonable grounds to suspect that the service or transaction would comprise or assist in money laundering or terrorist financing.
+•may, but is not required to be, issued on foot of a report made by an accountancy firm under Section 42 of the 2010 Act;

+•is made on the basis that the member of An Garda Síochána is satisfied that the direction is reasonably necessary to allow preliminary investigations to be carried out to establish whether or not there are reasonable grounds to suspect that the service or transaction would comprise or assist in money laundering or terrorist financing.